hmammana/javascript-style-guide/README.md

 ### for

-- We declare variables outside of the For statement.
+- We declare variables outside of the for statement.
 - We dont't use the increment operator.
 - We don't calculate the length on each iteration.
 - We don't put semicolon at the end of the for statement.